cecilartavion/Random_State_Generator/README.md

 In the context of segregation, a person will move from their location to an open location randomly if they are not surrounded by at least 'ratio' people.
 Unfortunately, SSA does not accurately model segregation since the model fails to account for economic difficulties, gentrification, and other external and internal forces.

 Despite these limitations, we have created a modification of the SSA similar to that proposed by Cottrell his unpublished [manuscript](http://www-personal.umich.edu/~dcott/pdfs/Chapter_1.pdf).
 Note that Cottrell was redistributing the vote whereas we are redistributing the urban vs. rural locations.
-The neighborhood of a particular grid location is based on 'nbr_dist' using the Chebyshev metric (all know as L-infinity metric).
+The neighborhood of a particular grid location is based on 'nbr_dist' using the distance metric specified by 'metric.
+Two of the most successful metrics in practice for our geometry have been Chebyshev metric (also know as L-infinity metric) and the city block metric (also known as the Manhatten metric).
+The possible metrics can be found on the [scipy documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html).
+The possible metrics are as follows: 'braycurtis', 'canberra', 'chebyshev', 'cityblock', 'correlation', 'cosine', 'dice', 'euclidean', 'hamming', 'jaccard', 'jensenshannon', 'kulsinski', 'mahalanobis', 'matching', 'minkowski', 'rogerstanimoto', 'russellrao', 'seuclidean', 'sokalmichener', 'sokalsneath', 'sqeuclidean', 'wminkowski', 'yule'.
 The number of iterations by which the SSA is run is controlled by the variable 'iterations'.
 Sometimes, if 'iterations' is not large enough or 'ratio' is not tuned properly, there are many isolated grid locations that primarily have urban census blocks.
 To resolve this, the program has the ability to delete these locations by setting `no_isolates==True`.